michielplatteau/CCBDA_project/README.md

 ### Charts and maps

-With the idea of the layout present, we have thought of different alternatives to implement different alternatives that were compatible with our implementation.
+With the idea of the layout in mind, we have thought of different alternatives to implement the desired visualizations.
 One of the tools that we have considered is Tableau, which is an excellent tool to create elegant dashboards.
 We have finally opted for Chart.js, which allows more customization to add our own predicted models and can be easily embedded in our web application.
 Apart from charts we have added to our application an interactive map to show recent events related to the war.
-The events shown in the map can be filtered by the type.
-This map has been created through Leaflet.
+The events displayed in the map can be filtered by the type and each of them contains a text that briefly explains the details of the event.
+This map has been created through Leaflet, an open-source JavaScript library for interactive web mapping.

 The data shown in the visualizations have to be up-to-date all the time, so it have to be retrieved from a database that is periodically updated with new data every time the web is requested.
 To do this we have made use of Django models that